hasindu2008/sigtk/README.md

 sigtk <subtool> reads.blow5 read_id1 read_id2 ..
 ```

 By default, a tab-delimited text file with the first row being the header is printed.
-You can suppress the header using `-n` flag for easy use with command line tools such as *awk*.
-Some subtools can be invoked with *-c* for compact output that prints data in a custom encoding explained in each subtool if relevant.
-These subtools automatically detect if raw signal data in for DNA or RNA if applicable.
+You can suppress the header using `-n` flag, for easy use with command line tools such as *awk*.
+Some subtools can be invoked with *-c* for compact output that prints data in a custom encoding (explained in each subtool, if relevant).
+These subtools automatically detect if raw signal data in for DNA or RNA, if applicable.

 ## pa